emxsys/wildfire-management-tool/README.md

 * Install4J has been selected as the installer.

 ### Contribution guidelines
+* Developers are welcome!
+Please contribute.
+* Also, please make contributions to the root [Terramenta](/teamninjaneer/terramenta) project.
 #### Beta Testing
 * Beta testers needed
 #### Internationalization